 Familiarisation material for the Kent Test can also be found here.
 We will update the website for everyone’s benefit when we have received further guidance from the Department for Education and there is a clearer understanding of what arrangements may be possible.
 In the meantime, we would ask that parents monitor the Kent Test page for updates, rather than sending individual enquiries.
 We do understand that uncertainty is difficult, especially for children, but we are unable to confirm what arrangements will be in place until there is a clearer understanding of how children are likely to return to school in greater numbers.

 Kent and Bexley Tests

-Children who were born between 1 September 2008 and 31 August 2009 can sit the Kent and Bexley selection tests in September 2019 when they are in Year 6 of primary school.
+Children who were born between 1 September 2009 and 31 August 2010 can sit the Kent and Bexley selection tests when they are in Year 6 of primary school.
 The test covers entry to the grammar schools in Kent and Bexley and is open to all children regardless of where they live.

 Applying for Secondary Schools

 If your child is due to start secondary school in September 2021 you will be able to apply on-line at www.kent.gov.uk/ola.
 If you have already used the system to register your child for the Kent Test, you will be able to log on and simply add your preferences to the information you have already given.
 Applications will be open in September and the national closing date for applications is 31st October 2020.

 You can apply for up to 4 schools, putting them in order of preference.
 It's in your best interests to list 4 schools.
 Naming only one school does not guarantee your child a place at that school or give your child priority for a place over another child, neither does naming a school more than once.

 It is important to check whether any of your chosen secondary schools require a Supplementary Form to be completed.
 This must be returned directly to the school being applied for.

 If you would like help or advice, or require access to a computer, please contact Debby Clucas, our Family Support Manager.

 Further information can be found on the Kent County Council's website which can be accessed here.